s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 FLATTEN sum(paid, paid) as sum
 ```

-Now our error message is a bit different and the first three arent completely equal anymore.
-It now says "I dont know what to do with two things that are null and null - or array and array - or string and string"
+Now our error message is a bit different and the first three aren't completely equal anymore.
+It now says "I don't know what to do with two things that are null and null - or array and array - or string and string"

 So the `sum` function doesn't know how to handle our input.
 How to solve this?
 First, head over to the [official dataview documentation and read up how sum works](https://blacksmithgu.github.io/obsidian-dataview/query/functions/#sumarray):